moyousryabouelhoda/moyousryabouelhoda/README.md

 # HI, I'm Mohamed Yousry Abouelhoda

-**Aspiring Software Engineer | Computer Science Enthusiast | Problem Solver**
+**Software Engineer | Computer Science Enthusiast | Problem Solver**

 Welcome to my GitHub!
-I am a passionate software developer with a strong foundation in computer science principles.
+I am a passionate software engineer with a strong foundation in computer science principles.
 For me, it's not about the programming language or tech stack—it's all about logic, problem-solving, and building impactful solutions!

 About Me
 ---